aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/metafilerenderingoptions/emulateRenderingToSizeOnPageResolution/_index.md

 ### Remarks

-This option is used only when [MetafileRenderingOptions.emulateRenderingToSizeOnPage](../emulateRenderingToSizeOnPage/) is set to ``True``.
+This option is used only when [MetafileRenderingOptions.emulateRenderingToSizeOnPage](../emulateRenderingToSizeOnPage/) is set to ``true``.

 The default value is 96.
 This is a default display resolution.
 I.e. metafile rendering will emulate the display of the metafile in MS Word with a 100% zoom factor.